MicroLua/MicroLua/README.md

   for locks.
 Blocking library calls (e.g. `pico.time.sleep_us()`) yield to other threads.
-- **Thin bindings to C libraries:** MicroLua exposes a growing subset of the functionality provided by the pico-sdk.
+- **Thin bindings to C libraries:** MicroLua exposes a growing subset of the functionality provided by the Pico SDK.
 The bindings are designed with a direct and consistent [mapping](#binding-conventions) to their underlying C implementation.
-- **Comprehensive suite of unit tests:** They not only test the binding layer, but when possible also the underlying functionality of the pico-sdk.
+- **Comprehensive suite of unit tests:** They not only test the binding layer, but when possible also the underlying functionality of the Pico SDK.

 <!-- TODO: Describe performance -->
 <!-- TODO: Add roadmap -->